MrWillCom/github-dark-mode/README.md

 3. Click "Load Unpacked" button.
 4. Select the cloned repository and confirm.
 5. Turn on the added extension "GitHub Dark Mode".
+6. Turn on the system control dark mode.
-6. Refresh the opened GitHub.com tabs.
+7. Refresh the opened GitHub.com tabs.